OpenBioLink/ThoughtSource/README.md

 ## Current datasets
 __Datasets can be [browsed online through the Dataset Viewer 🔎](http://thought.samwald.info/)__.

- We created [dataloaders](./libs/dataloader/) that allow you to access the following datasets in a standardized chain-of-thought format.
-The dataloaders create objects in the [Hugginface 🤗 Datasets format](https://huggingface.co/docs/datasets/index).
-We (sometimes extensively) post-processed the source datasets in different ways to create coherent reasoning chains.
+ Our [dataloaders](./libs/cot/) allow you to access the following datasets in a standardized chain-of-thought format.
+The dataloaders create objects in the [Hugging Face 🤗 Datasets format](https://huggingface.co/docs/datasets/index).
+We (sometimes extensively) post-processed the source datasets in different ways to create more coherent reasoning chains.

  ---
 <p align="center">